S-a-m-K/heart_disease_prediction/README.md

 <img width="909" alt="image" src="https://github.com/user-attachments/assets/0e443d35-318e-4aa5-af8d-a4709e8ed285">
 <img width="868" alt="image" src="https://github.com/user-attachments/assets/e21a42c6-7e71-4340-9d06-e321aca113f8">

 The ST segment on an electrocardiogram (ECG) normally represents an electrically neutral area of the complex between ventricular depolarization (QRS complex) and repolarization (T wave).
-However, it can take on various waveform morphologies that may indicate benign or clinically significant injury or insult to the myocardium[(National Library of Medicine)](https://www.ncbi.nlm.nih.gov/books/NBK459364/#:~:text=ST%20depression%20occurs%20when%20the,and%20medications%20such%20as%20digitalis.).
+However, it can take on various waveform morphologies that may indicate benign or clinically significant injury or insult to the myocardium.

+The ST segment encompasses the region between the end of ventricular depolarization and beginning of ventricular repolarization on the ECG.
+In other words, it corresponds to the area from the end of the QRS complex to the beginning of the T wave.
+In clinical terms, the ST segment represents the period in which the myocardium maintains contraction to expel blood from the ventricles[(National Library of Medicine)](https://www.ncbi.nlm.nih.gov/books/NBK459364/#:~:text=ST%20depression%20occurs%20when%20the,and%20medications%20such%20as%20digitalis.).

 <img width="976" alt="image" src="https://github.com/user-attachments/assets/1ae60a14-9dbf-4d8a-9466-95dcef42a849">
 <img width="976" alt="image" src="https://github.com/user-attachments/assets/53cd69cf-3842-43bb-9f54-5cb26ff72cd7">